Project

 which very close to what the original poster wants, and is a much smaller method change instead of a syntax change.

-Updated by hmdne (hmdne -) about 1 month ago
+Updated by hmdne (hmdne -) 6 months ago

 I saw such a proposal before and I thought of some syntax and implementation, but I didn't submit that in the previous issue: